 It increasingly feels that instead of being in the moment, we experience life through a digital lens.
 Likes, attention, affirmation – these are our shadows, following us around and prompting us to view life as a photographic opportunity.
 We are constantly on the alert, not for beautiful moments, but for beautiful pictures.

 In her essay, On Photography, writer Susan Sontag talks about the impact that images have had on people and how we see the world.
 “Needing to have reality confirmed and experience enhanced by photographs is an aesthetic consumerism to which everyone is now addicted,” she says.

-Our modern society is hooked on producing and consuming images.
-Here are some of the ways this could be affecting us:
+Here are some of the ways that our photography obsession could be affecting us:

 We enable our own surveillance

 We put images online as “evidence” that we went to this place, saw this thing, and have these friends.
 But this, Sontag would argue, is also a tool for surveillance.
 We are being watched, and we like it.

 Unfortunately, it is not just our friends and that cutie from Instagram stalking our pictures and online activity.
 Advertising agencies and businesses are watching what we like and share.
 Remember the golden social media rule: “If you are not paying for the product, you are the product.”

 When we take pictures, we put ourselves in relation to the object being captured.
 The way we photograph something ‘out there’ tells us something about ourselves too.
 Photos, as Maria Popova and Sontag iterate, can help create a fantasy about ourselves and others, either good or bad or grey.